 Storage & Reheating

-Is this Instant Pot Carnitas recipe gluten-free?
+Is this Instant Pot Carnitas recipe gluten-free or dairy-free?

 Do I have to sear the pork first?